 ## [61] "Ttetra_F"

-You see that favourability values are in columns 32 to 61 of the rotifers.fav$predictions table.
-Now add these values to the TDWG4shp map table and plot e.g. favourability for the first species:
+You can see that favourability values are in columns 32 to 61 of the rotifers.fav$predictions table.
+Now add these values to the tdwg map table and plot e.g. favourability for the first species:

 head(fuz.sim.mat)